poetapp/documentation/rdd/timestamp-receipts.md

 - Modification to our timestamping process
 - Extra cost in fees.
 - More space taken in OP_RETURN.
 If it gets cut back to 40 bytes our transactions would get rejected.

-## Conclusion

-For a first deliverable, going with Solution 2 is the best option.
-Solution 1 is an optimization we should keep in mind.

 ## References
 - [Trusted Timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping)